panchanandevops/Learning-Prometheus/promQl.md

    ```
    - The query computes the sum of the rates of incoming and outgoing network traffic over the last hour, providing an instant vector.

 ### Range Vector:

 The Range Vector in Prometheus is a set of time series data, each associated with a range of values over a specified time interval.
 Range Vectors are commonly used in PromQL queries to analyze and evaluate metrics over a duration, allowing for calculations, aggregations, and comparisons over time.

+Key characteristics of the Range Vector data type:

 1. **Time Series Over a Range:**
    - The Range Vector provides a set of time series data, each representing a range of values over a specified time interval.